1Solon/latex-devcontainer-template/readme.md

 The template is made to be used with the DevContainer, to do so, open the project in Visual Studio Code and click the "Reopen in Container" button that appears in the bottom right corner of the window.

-## Adding new libraries
+## Adding new packages

-You can add new libraries in two ways:
+You can add new packages in two ways:

 #### Manually (One-Time)